Maeve Brennan(1917–1993)

 Maeve Brennan, New Yorker writer

-Her short fiction was published continuously across the same period: about thirty stories in the *New Yorker* between 1953 and 1977, collected in *In and Out of Never-Never Land* (1969) and *Christmas Eve* (1974).
-The major Brennan stories were the Ranelagh-set sequence of about fifteen pieces on the Dublin childhood she had left at seventeen: the slow tense unhappy marriages of the parents and grandparents and aunts of the Cherryfield Avenue household, the Republican-Catholic Dublin middle-class respectability under which the unhappiness was kept, the recognitions and slow-burning resentments that the children watched across the kitchen and back-garden of the Ranelagh house.
-Maxwell at the *New Yorker*, who edited every one of the Brennan stories, called her in his published correspondence the most fastidious writer of post-war American magazine fiction.
-She married the *New Yorker* writer St Clair McKelway in 1954; the marriage broke up acrimoniously in 1959 over McKelway's alcoholism and was the last sustained domestic relationship of her adult life.
+Her short fiction ran continuously across the same period, about thirty stories in the New Yorker, collected in In and Out of Never-Never Land (1969) and Christmas Eve (1974).
+The major Brennan stories were the Ranelagh-set sequence on the Dublin childhood she had left at seventeen, the Cherryfield Avenue household watched from the children's side of the kitchen.
+Maxwell, who edited every one of them, called her the most fastidious writer of post-war American magazine fiction.

 Achievements